robbert-vdh/yabridge/README.md

 - First of all, you'll want to make sure that you can run programs with realtime priorities.
-Note that on Arch and Manjaro this does not necessarily require a realtime kernel as they include the `PREMPT` patch set in their regular kernels.
+Note that on Arch and Manjaro this does not necessarily require a realtime kernel as they include the `PREEMPT` patch set in their regular kernels.
 You can verify that this is workign correctly by running `chrt -f 10 whoami`, which should print your username.